Updated: May 11

 If you're applying for an MBA programme then you will have probably heard of the GMAT (Graduate Management Admission Test).
 Recognised by business schools across the world, GMAT is used as a way of differentiating candidates at the admissions step of the process.
 The exam measures applicants' analytical, writing, quantitative, verbal, and reading skills.
 If you are looking to apply for an MBA in the near future then you may be in the middle of studying for the GMAT.
 If you have not registered or begun studying, then you may want to start as it is recommended to take the GMAT at least two months before your first application deadline.

 Below are a few tips as you begin studying for the GMAT.

 This may sound simple, but as mentioned, it is recommended that you take the GMAT at least two months before your first application deadline.
 Most schools have several application deadlines (rounds) throughout the year; however for very competitive schools, if you miss round-one, it may lessen your chances of admission success.
 As a result, planning is important.
 Pick your top-5 MBA programme choices, find our their round-one deadlines and aim to have taken the test at least two months before the first round closes.
 Make this your starting point.

 2. Know your target score range.

-Although there must be a few "whizzes" out there that find the GMAT a breeze, for most people it is a challenging test that needs proper preparation if you're hoping to get a "competitive" score.
+Although there must be a few "whizzes" out there that find studying for the GMAT a breeze, for most people it is a challenging test that needs proper preparation if you're hoping to get a "competitive" score.
 Some schools have explicit minimum score requirements whilst others are vaguer and simply say "satisfactory" score required.
 Looking at class profiles can help you gauge where you need to fall in order to be considered.

 If you are planning to rely on your strengths in either quant or verbal to secure a top score, bear in mind that some schools explicitly state that they are looking for a balance between the two sections.